2025 OFFICIAL RULES (Updated 1-29-25)

 violations will be reported to the MLF Tournament Director or his representative.

-g.
-Rules decisions made by an MLF Officials are considered final, unless an MLF Angler chooses to submit a written protest to the MLF Tournament Director.
+h.
+Rules decisions made by an MLF Officials are considered final unless an MLF Angler chooses to contact the MLF Tournament Director.

 a.
 All MLF events shall utilize the MLF term “scorable bass.”
 A scorable bass is any bass caught that meets or exceeds the minimum weight requirement for that specific round.
 Any bass caught that weighs less than the minimum requirement shall be deemed “non-scoreable.”
 The minimum weight requirement shall be determined by the Fisheries Management Division and will be announced in each event’s schedule of events.